 Visit the harpy eagle exhibition and see tapirs, ocelots, jaguars, and more at the Summit Gardens Park & Zoo.
 Afterward, stop at the Panama Canal's Miraflores Locks, tour the visitor center, and have an early lunch at their restaurant looking out over ships transiting the locks.
 After lunch, transfer to El Valle de Anton, 2 hours from the city, and stay at the Crater Valley Adventure Spa.
 Relax, bike ride, or let the hotel-activities staff teach your kids to ascend their climbing wall or obstacles course while you have a massage.
 The following day, book a ride on the Canopy Adventure for a thrilling zip-line ride through the forest.
 Later, families can organize an easygoing horseback ride, bike ride on country lanes, walk to a waterfall, or explore the amphibian exhibit and minizoo at El Nispero.
 Spend your last day wandering through the handicrafts fair for souvenirs and gifts to take home.

-Day 6: Descent to the Beach
+Day 6 to 8: Descent to the Beach

-Day 9: Flight to Panama City
+Day 9: Drive to Panama City

 Drive back to Panama City to catch your flight home.